Boiler Upgrade Scheme

 Financial barriers to installing clean heat

 The Boiler Upgrade Scheme, although small, will reduce the up-front cost of installing clean heating.
-However, the government does impose other fiscal barriers that are preventing the uptake of clean heat installations including VAT at 20% on the cost of installation.
-The Treasury also levies an illogical 25% "environmental charge" on the electricity needed to run a heat pump, but only 2% on the gas used by a gas boiler.
-The government has not addressed these anomalies in its delayed Heat and Buildings Strategy, other than to signal further consultations.
+The government has also reduced the VAT to 0% on the cost of installation heat pumps.
+However, the Treasury still levies an illogical 25% "environmental levy" on the electricity needed to run a heat pump, but only 2.5% on the gas used by a gas boiler.
+The government needs to address this anomaly if it is to achieve its stated ambition of seeing 600,000 heat pumps installed each year by 2028.

 Nothing replaces the Commercial RHI from April 2022